-People who are successful in the music industry use it all the time, and if you’re truly serious about making your music career work for you, then it’s something that you should be using too.
+People that are successful in the music business use it all the time, so if you're really committed to having your music career pay off for you, you should utilize it too.

-Networking is also about learning from others, whether they be musicians, producers, or managers, so that we can all become better at what we do as a whole.
+Learning from others, whether they be producers, managers, or artists, is another aspect of networking that helps us all get better at what we do as a collective.

 It will create buzz and excitement among those who were able to catch some of the performances.
 If they hear something good but aren't sure what it was called or where they can find more from the artist, they will likely search online for answers after leaving your venue so that they can find more of what you just played.

 Don't just leave right after the performance, converse with others!
 Interact with the audience, the bartender, and the sound engineer.
 Use this as a chance to strengthen your relationship with your current fans and create new connections with potential new fans.